 Don’t forget, if you don’t have them already, you’ll need a monitor, keyboard, and mouse.
 You may also need speakers depending on your usage requirements.
 The only issue here is what kind of connection the monitor needs.
 It used to be all VGA connections, but now HDMI has come into the picture [pun intended] and some [new] monitors may only have HDMI connections.
 Pay attention to what your motherboard and graphics card, if you have one, support.
 Many new components do not have support for the old connections.

 Keyboards and mice should be plug and play.
 However, if you have really old keyboard/mouse they may have the older PS/2 connection instead of the now ubiquitous USB connection.
 Be sure your motherboard has the PS/2 connector if you need it.
 Otherwise, you may have to purchase a USB adapter.

 Video Card aka Graphics Card aka GPU

 I did not have a graphics card, aka GPU, aka video card, in my first build and I didn’t need one.
 Everything I did, including watching YouTube videos and Netflix, worked fine without a stand-alone graphics card.
-However, if you want more than one monitor, or you do a lot of video editing or play advanced video games, you’ll want a graphics card.
-This is merely a CPU specially made and packaged to process graphics.
-Typically they fit in a PCI or PCI-express slot.
+However, if you want to use multiple monitors for more work space, or you do a lot of video editing or play advanced video games, you’ll want a graphics card.
+This is merely a CPU specially made and set on its own circuit board, packaged to process graphics.
+Typically they fit in a PCI or PCI-Express slot.
 Often they come with their own cooler – usually one or two fans or some fins, and take up more than one expansion bay at the back of the computer.